fission/fission.io/content/en/blog/running-gpu-based-functions-on-fission.md

 ### Test the Environment and Builder image
 In this step, we will do following things:
-- Create a environmnt in Fission using newly created environment and builder image.
+- Create an environmnt in Fission using newly created environment and builder image.
 - Edit the environment deployment and add GPU resources and nodeSelector to make environment pod schedule on GPU nodes.
 - Create a function and verify the GPU availability inside the environment container.